Quandre Diggs

-Quandre Diggs (born January 22, 1993) is an American football free safety for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Texas, and was drafted by the Detroit Lions in the sixth round of the 2015 NFL Draft.
+Quandre Diggs (born January 22, 1993) is an American professional football safety.
+He previously played for the Tennessee Titans, Seattle Seahawks, and Detroit Lions of the National Football League (NFL).
+He played college football for the Texas Longhorns, and was selected by the Detroit Lions in the sixth round of the 2015 NFL draft.
 He played his first two years in the NFL as a cornerback before being moved to safety.
-In 2019, Diggs was traded to the Seahawks.
+In 2019, Diggs was traded to the Seattle Seahawks.

-High school career
+Early life, family and education

 Diggs attended Angleton High School, where he played on the football team.
 As a member of the Angleton Wildcats, he primarily played cornerback and safety, but occasionally played quarterback on offense.
 Considered a four-star recruit by ESPN.com, Diggs was listed as the top-ranked cornerback in the nation in the Class of 2011.